realKarthikNair/Warp/CONTRIBUTING.md

 Now you can edit LANG.po with any gettext-compatible translation program or with any text editor.

 To test out your translation you can need to install the application first.
-Then you can run the it with the LANGUAGE=LANG environment variable after rebuilding.
+Then you can run it with the LANGUAGE=LANG environment variable after rebuilding.

 ```shell